elukuro/goheru-markdown-blog-react/src/article/08-don't-use-float.md

         </div>
     </div>
 ```
-it's fine but when this element getting more complex, it's hard to make it propper unless you put some clearfix at your container, but you actually can do a better using `flex`
+This approch is fine but when those element getting more complex you have to put some clearfix at your container to normalize your float.
+Here `flex` come to the rescue make it more simple and efficient

 ```
 <div class="container" style="